Information about Dr. Andrew Jacono’s charitable and philanthropy pursuits.

-Early in his career, Dr. Jacono was deeply moved by a patient who was a tragic victim of domestic violence.
-It inspired him to rally around this silent epidemic and put forth his medical skills to improve the lives of those affected.
-He has been National Chairman of “FACE TO FACE” Committee for the American Academy of Facial Plastic and Reconstructive Surgeons (AAFPRS).
-“FACE TO FACE” is a national project offering pro bono consultation and surgery to victims of domestic violence.
-HE is now their Senior Advisor.
-He has performed pro-bono surgery on dozens of women who are survivors.
-Dr. Jacono’s commitment to the cause goes well beyond the operating room.
-For the past nine years, he has chaired ABOUT FACE, an annual benefit for survivors of domestic violence.
-His efforts have been recognized by U.S. Congresswoman Carolyn McCarthy and by the Center for the Women of New York, for his contributions to women’s welfare.
+Dr. Jacono has a long history of philanthropic work.
+Early in his career, he was deeply moved by a patient who was a victim of domestic violence.
+She inspired him to rally against this silent epidemic of abuse and put forth his skills to improve lives.
+Since then, he has been the national chairman of the “FACE TO FACE” Committee for the American Academy of Facial Plastic and Reconstructive Surgery (AAFPRS).
+“FACE TO FACE” is a national project that offers pro bono consultation and surgery to victims of domestic violence.
+Dr. Jacono is now Senior Advisor to this organization.

-Television Networks Discovery Fit & Health and OWN became aware of Dr. Jacono’s charitable work in 2010, and approached him with the opportunity to chronicle the touching stories of domestic violence survivors in a new television show.
-FACING TRAUMA premiered in October 2011, and follows the harrowing stories of women who have been left disfigured from violent circumstances, as they struggle to reconstruct their lives both physically and emotionally.
-From the initial consultation to the final reveal, FACING TRAUMA follows Dr. Jacono and his team as they work to heal both the internal and external scars of victims.
+In 2010, television networks Discovery Fit & Health and OWN became aware of Dr. Jacono’s charitable work.
+They approached him with the opportunity to chronicle the stories of domestic violence survivors in a new program.
+FACING TRAUMA premiered in October 2011, and followed the harrowing stories of women left disfigured by violent circumstances as they struggled to reconstruct their lives both physically and emotionally.
+From the initial consultation to the final reveal, FACING TRAUMA followed Dr. Jacono and his team as they worked to heal internal and external scars.